dry5kulll/Bash-Scripting/README.md

 - It is highly extensible & supports plugins & themes through frameworks like [Oh My Zsh](https://ohmyz.sh/), which make it easy to customize & enhance.

+### Shebang
+The shebang, also known as a hashbang, is a special character sequence at the beginning of a script file in Unix-like operating systems.
+It is used to specify the interpreter that should be used to execute the script.
+The shebang consists of the characters `#!` followed by the path to the interpreter executable.
+For shell scripts, the shebang typically specifies the path to the shell interpreter, such as Bash or sh.